chalatz/tours/pages/info/reviews-comments-content.md

     hesitate to recommend him as a private tour.<br>\nGraham & Nancy<br>\ncsdiwhitt@musfiber.com
     \      "
 - year: "1998"
-  text: |-
-    Hi Nick.
-Just thought you would like to know that I have included your name and email on the Net so that everyone can have the wonderful experience we had with you.
-Here is a portion of my "review" of our cruise that I just uploaded:  Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this "tour" with a wonderful driver named Nicholas.
+  text: "Hi Nick.
+Just thought you would like to know that I have included your
+    name and email on the Net so that everyone can have the wonderful experience we had with you.
+Here is a portion of my \"review\" of our cruise that I just uploaded:
+    \ Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this \"tour\" with a wonderful driver named Nicholas.
 He was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.
-He was one of the highlights of the cruise.<br>
-    I have now looked at your web site--nice work!<br>
-    Thanks again for making our trip so wonderful!<br>
+He was one of the highlights of the cruise.<br>\nI have now looked at your web site--nice work!<br>\nThanks again for making our trip so wonderful!<br>\nRusty<br>\nznr123@aol.com\n\nDear Nicholas.
-    Rusty<br>
-    znr123@aol.com

-    Dear Nicholas.
 I am Omar the son of Dr Monir .
-We visited Rhodes last month on the cruise ship Boccacio<br>
-    You took us in a tour to Lindos and Faliraki.
-I want you to know that Rodos was one of the best islands I have seen in my life and we all enjoyed your company very much you have a great sense of humor!.
-I hope to visit Rodos again next year.<br>
-    Thank you for the tour!<br>
+We visited Rhodes last month on the cruise ship Boccacio<br>\nWe took a tour to Lindos and Faliraki with your company.
+I want you to know that Rodos was one of the best islands I have seen in my life and we all enjoyed your excellent service.
+Our driver had a great sense of humor!.
+I hope to visit Rodos again next year.<br>\nThank you for the tour!<br>\nOmar<br>  Cairo Egypt \n \n"
-    Omar<br>
-    omar@soficom.com.eg

 ---
 A big "THANKS" to all who have or will use our services and have given their support in some way.